proycon/sxmo-utils/scripts/deviceprofiles/README.md

 ### Modem related

 export SXMO_EG25		| If the modem requires EG25-manager, set this to 1.
 If the phone does not require EG25-manager, leave this unset.
-EG25-manager is found on the pinephone/pinephonepro.
+EG25-manager is found on the pinephone/pinephonepro. export SXMO_MODEM_GPIO_KEY_RI		| If the modem driver handle a gpio, sxmo have to know it to disable the events from this input source.

 ### Screen-related
 SXMO_ROTATION_POLL_TIME		| Polling time for rotate in seconds (decimals allowed e.g. .1) [default: 1]